 About this trip idea

-You’re always up for a great gallery walk.
-Museums are your stomping grounds.
-Being surrounded by amazing architecture is your idea of an idyllic afternoon.
+Are you always up for a great gallery walk?
+Are museums your stomping grounds?
+Is being surrounded by amazing architecture is your idea of an idyllic afternoon?
 Find it all, all across Indiana.

 EXPLORE AN ARTSY TRAIL The Art & Earth Trail in the Northern Indiana area winds through seven counties, with everything from blueberry patches to artist studios.
-Get inspired by the beauty of the Indiana Dunes, explore the quilt gardens and “shingle shops” in Amish Country, and wander the streets of the artsy Village at Winona, stopping at cozy bed and breakfasts along the way.
-(N)
+Get inspired by the beauty of the Indiana Dunes, explore the Quilt Gardens and “shingle shops” in Amish Country, and wander the streets of the artsy Village at Winona, stopping at cozy bed and breakfasts along the way.

-SPEND A NIGHT AT THE (SORT OF) MUSEUM The Indianapolis Museum of Art curated the artwork on display at one of Indy’s trendiest boutique hotels, The Alexander.
-Stroll the halls (and even the parking garage) in search of artsy surprises, and then grab a cocktail in the Plat 99 mixology lounge—beautifully trimmed with 99 of artist Jorge Pardo’s blown-glass lanterns.
+SPEND A NIGHT AT THE (SORT OF) MUSEUM The Indianapolis Museum of Art curated the artwork on display at one of Indy’s trendiest boutique hotels.
+Stroll the halls (and even the parking garage) at The Alexander in search of artsy surprises, and then grab a cocktail in the Plat 99 mixology lounge—beautifully trimmed with 99 of artist Jorge Pardo’s blown-glass lanterns.

 GO WEST, YOUNG MAN (AND WOMAN) Located in scenic White River State Park, the Eiteljorg Museum of American Indians and Western Art is the only one of its kind in the Midwest.
 It has one of the world’s best collections of contemporary Native art, along with works by the likes of Warhol and O’Keeffe.

 TAKE A GLASS- FACTORY TOUR Founded in 1888, Kokomo Opalescent Glass built its reputation crafting glass for Tiffany Studios.
 More than a century later, the factory still uses traditional techniques to make glass for Tiffany restorations.